as-thalles/GettingStartedWith_SpringBoot/README.md

 > Service: it's where the business rules are applied.
 Basically what goes where, how and why.

 > DAO: the raw connection to the data source (more often than not databases).

+- Annotations:
+> There are just way too many.
+Check [the Spring Boot documentation](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) and all that fun stuff you surely can find online.